Dog off-leash areas

 Sally Stewart Park is named after the first woman elected to Strathcona County Council in 1965.
 In 2013, Council approved the motion to name the regional park after her.
 The off-leash area within Sally Stewart Park is fully-fenced and opened on November 16, 2018.

 260 Heritage Drive - temporary location

-A fully enclosed fenced area on the south side of Heritage Drive was created due to the construction of Heritage Hills Elementary School and the seasonal off-leash being removed.
+A fully-enclosed fenced area on the south side of Heritage Drive was created due to the construction of Heritage Hills Elementary School and the seasonal off-leash being removed.
 Permanent fencing and seating area will be added in 2020.